glouppe/info8002-large-scale-data-systems/lecture2.md

         - A liveness property is a property such that for any prefix $E'$ of $E$, there exists an extension of $E'$ for which the property is satisfied.
 - Any property can be expressed as the conjunction of safety property and a liveness property.

+???

+How do we define correctness? (before showing correctness)

 ---